anchalbhalla/News-alert-app/README.md

 * watson-discovery-news-alerting-notifier

-Create the following two services:
-* Watson Discovery
-* Cloudant

-Connect/Bind both these services to the applications
+Connect/Bind both the services created before to the two applications deployed

 Go to the URL route that is associated with the `watson-discovery-news-alerting` app in IBM Cloud to view the application.
 Typically, this would be `https://watson-discovery-news-alerting.mybluemix.net`.